 The fellowship offers a one-, two-, or three-year experience in early drug development.
-Fellows are trained in developing and conducting innovative clinical/translational trials with novel, targeted agents and are prepared for careers in academics, the pharmaceutical industry or government.
+Fellows are trained in developing and conducting innovative clinical/translational trials with targeted agents and are prepared for careers in academics, the pharmaceutical industry or government.

 There is a wealth of opportunity for interactions with a wide variety of investigators who are internationally known for their expertise in basic, translational and/or clinical science.
 Fellows will learn how to write trials, interact with sponsors, develop translational endpoints to understand drug impact and factors predicting response and host toxicity, present data at national or international meetings, analyze data and write/complete manuscripts.

 - Completed an hematology/oncology fellowship or equivalent training